 The Higher Education Act (HEA) and the Department of Post-Secondary Community Technical Education require that students maintain satisfactory progress in the course of study they are pursuing in order to receive financial aid under Title IV of the HEA.
 Satisfactory progress is based on quality and quantity of performance.
 For specific information regarding this policy, please refer to the Financial Aid Handbook.

 Qualitative Standard

-Cumulative Grade Point Average (CGPA) Component GPA Component Must have earned the minimum published CGPA at the published intervals.
+Cumulative Grade Point Average Must have earned the minimum (CGPA) Component GPA Component published CGPA at the published (OUTA) Component OFA Component intervals.

 Quantitative Standard